What you need to know

 With the introduction of funded Three-Year-Old Kindergarten, around a quarter of Victorian families will pay nothing at all in sessional kindergartens.

-For families with a higher income, the Victorian Government will cover around two-thirds of their child’s kindergarten costs, consistent with the current subsidy for four-year-old kindergarten.
+For families with a higher income, the Victorian Government will cover around two-thirds of their child’s kindergarten costs, consistent with the current subsidy for 4-year-old kindergarten.
 This represents a saving of at least $3,500 for families whose children attend a sessional kindergarten service.

-The Budget includes $473.2 million to co-invest in new and expanded kindergarten facilities, when and where they are needed most.
+The budget includes $473.2 million to co-invest in new and expanded kindergarten facilities, when and where they are needed most.